Mehulupase01/Policy-Based-Deep-Reinforcement-Learning-with-Actor-Critic-REINFORCE-on-CartPole/README.md

 3. Plot Results: The re_plot.py file can be used to plot the learning curves and other performance metrics for each experiment.

 ## Conclusion:
 This project demonstrates the application of **Policy-Based Reinforcement Learning** algorithms, with a particular focus on the **Actor-Critic** method.
 The use of **entropy regularization**, **bootstrapping**, and **baseline subtraction** significantly improved the performance and stability of the agent in the **CartPole** environment.
 The combination of these techniques allowed for more stable learning and faster convergence, with **annealing ε-greedy** providing the best exploration-exploitation balance.
-The **Clip-PPO** and **CMA-ES** bonus tasks further improved policy updates, adding stability and robustness to the model.
+The **Clip-PPO** and **CMA-ES** further improved policy updates, adding stability and robustness to the model.

 ## References:
 1. **OpenAI Gym**: [CartPole-v1](https://gym.openai.com/envs/CartPole-v1/)